 - Use COUPONS for your groceries, you can sign up directly online manufacturers like Pillsbury and Kellogs to receive

 - Use cashback sites like Ebates and Ibotta to get cash back on your purchases.

 That is why I love$5 MEAL PLAN they provide a pre-made weekly meal plan and shopping list.
-With $5MEALPLAN you get five dinner entree with sides, which include one freezer friendly, one slow cooker, and one 20 minute meal.
+With $5MEALPLAN you get five dinner entrees with sides, which include one freezer friendly, one slow cooker, and one 20 minute meal.
 Also 1 lunch, 1 breakfast, and a random goodie.
-I truly think that you can save a ton of money with $MEALPLAN, time and eat healthier.
+I truly think that you can save a ton of money with $MEALPLAN, time, and eat healthier.